 - The Hilton Honors™ Card from American Express (no annual fee (Rates & Fees))is offering a welcome bonus of 75,000 Hilton Honors points after spending $1,000 within three months

 - The Hilton Honors Ascend Card from American Express ($95 annual fee (Rates & Fees)) is offering a welcome bonus of 125,000 Honors bonus points after spending $2,000 on purchases within the first three months

 - The Hilton Honors American Express Business Card ($95 annual fee (Rates & Fees)) is offering a welcome bonus of 125,000 Honors bonus points after spending $3,000 on purchases within the first three months

 - The $450 annual fee Hilton Honors American Express Aspire Card is offering a welcome bonus of 150,000 Hilton Honors points after spending $4,000 within three months

 0.5 cents per point is the lowest cost you’ll see per purchased Hilton point, so offers don’t get better than this.
-It’s also a new year, so the points purchase limit for accounts has been reset, since it’s based on the calendar year.

 There are many circumstances under which it could make sense to acquire Hilton points at this price.
 Heck, I have a lot of Hilton points, and I’m even tempted to buy points at this price, as Hilton has really grown on me, especially thanks to the Aspire Card.